 Parameters

-When you create a search index, you must specify the table name (tableName), index name (indexName), and index schema (schema).
+To create a search index, specify the table name (tableName), index name (indexName), and index schema (schema).
 The schema includes field schemas (fieldSchemas), index settings (indexSetting), and index pre-sorting settings (indexSort).
-The following table describes these parameters.

 |